0xfefe-com/pico-vault/README.md

   - Start with how to verify a single entry, then finish the bruteforcer.
   - To verify your implementation, there might be some test vectors in the firmware.
   - The pin for Pico ID `0000000000000000` is `00000000`.
-4. If you have found the PIN, you can check that the result is correct with `scripts/pico_vault_key_validate.py`.
+4. If you have found the PIN, enter it to the Pico Vault, and recover the private key!
-  - Feed it the secret you have found and the public key matching the ID of your Pico.
-The public key is available in this repository.
+  - You can check that the result is correct with `scripts/pico_vault_key_validate.py`.
+Give this script the private key you found in the Pico Vault, and the `ec_public.pem` corresponding to your Pico ID.